ackertyson/dock-ops/README.md

 4. `rake install` (or, if you don't have Rake, `sudo gem install -l dock-ops`)

-## Shell completion

-Follow the directions in the `dock-ops-completion.bash` file included with this project.

 ## Testing

 `rake test`

-(Requires `sudo gem install minitest-reporters`)
+(Requires `sudo gem install minitest-reporters`.
+And I'm not giving you the non-Rake version of this command.
+If you want to run tests, just install Rake already.)

 ## Usage